IND-Captain/Parkinsons/README.md

 ## ⚠️ Medical Disclaimer

-**IMPORTANT**: This tool is for educational purposes only and should not replace professional medical diagnosis.
+> **IMPORTANT**: This tool is for educational and informational purposes only and is not a substitute for professional medical diagnosis, advice, or treatment.

-- **Screening Tool**: Preliminary assessment, not definitive diagnosis
+>
+> - **Screening Tool**: This application provides a preliminary risk assessment based on voice biomarkers.
+It is **not** a diagnostic tool.
-- **Consult Professionals**: Always seek medical advice for health concerns
+> - **Consult Professionals**: Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
-- **Limitations**: Results may be affected by various factors (microphone quality, background noise, health status).
-The model is primarily trained on English and may be less accurate for other languages or strong accents.
+> - **Limitations**: Results can be influenced by many factors, including microphone quality, background noise, and temporary health conditions (like a cold).
+The model's accuracy may vary based on accents and languages not included in the training data.
-- **Emergency Use**: Not suitable for emergency medical situations
+> - **Emergency Use**: This tool is **not** for use in emergency medical situations.

+---

 ## 🧪 Testing